fighterpoul/gitflow_linter/doc/rules.rst

     branch - releases must be closed as soon as they are deployed to production environment (or just before, depending on your case)

+    since hotfixes are in fact releases started from master instead of develop, the rule will be checked against them as well

     configure how long releases are supposed to be maintained by using ``deadline_to_close_release`` (number of days)" "``no_dependant_features``","creating feature/bugfix branches one from another or merging them together before merging to develop may result in ugly issues during code review and merge mistakes